TG-Samples/Sample-HeatMap-WLM/SETUP.md

     ```

 # Add Local Nuget Source In MonoDevelop
-1. Download the new Nuget package and unpack it to your disk.
+1. Download the new Nuget package (10.0.300.2) and unpack it to your disk.
+If you cannot find this version, try to change the package version in the package.config from 10.0.300.2 to a specific version you have.
 2. Open MonoDevelop preference dialog and navigate to the NuGet source manager as following screenshot.
 ![Preference](https://github.com/howardchn/Sample-HeatMap-WLM/blob/master/HeatStyle_OpenLayers/Content/NuGet-source-dialog.png?raw=true)
 3. Click the Add button and the add package source dialog shows.
 Enter the source name and the directory path that Nuget packages are exacted to.